prettier/prettier/website/README.md

 Files placed in `static/` will be accessible in the following way: `static/img/image.png` will be accessible at `img/image.png`.

-For new SVG images execute the `yarn svgo path/to/image.svg` (or `yarn svgo-all` if you want to normalize them all) before adding them to the repo.
+Please run `yarn svgo path/to/image.svg` before committing a new SVG to the repository.

 ## Using Docusaurus